neprev/WinterSimulation2024/Simio/README.md

 Before you begin, ensure you have the following installed:

-- Simio SPFX (Simulation Software)
+- Simio Simulation Software (Version 15 and above)

 ## Building the Model